-Crafting Mailchimp’s new look
+Crafting Mailchimp’s new design

 As our product has evolved to meet the changing needs of our customers, our brand has also evolved.
 Mailchimp has a new brand identity and design system.